 Yes, you can schedule one-time payments up to 30 days in advance of the current bill's due date.
 Scheduled recurring payments cannot extend beyond the current bill's due date.

-Yes, go to Manage Profile (left of screen) select Billing Accounts under Automatic Payment, click Add.
-At this time, automatic payment setup will not reflect on your health plan bill, it will still show the amount to pay without listing that it will automatically debit your account on the due date.
+Note: At this time, automatic payment setup is not reflected on your health plan bill.
+However, your bill will still show the amount that will be paid automatically on the due date.

-Regardless of when the payment is made within the 24 hour date Pacific Time, it will reflect that date of payment to your health plan billing account.
-All payments may take up to 72 hours to reflect though in the online payment systems, and/or your health plan account.
+Regardless of what time the payment is made during the day (Pacific time), it will reflect that date of payment to your health plan billing account.
+However, please note that all payments may take up to 72 hours to be reflected in the online payment system and/or your health plan account.